getwd()13 Reading and writing data

 result <- dbGetQuery(con, "SELECT * FROM read_parquet('data/big_table.parquet')")

-dbDisconnect(con, shutdown = TRUE)The real power comes from combining databases with dplyr.
-Instead of writing SQL by hand, you can use dplyr verbs on a database table and let R translate them:
+dbDisconnect(con, shutdown = TRUE)The real power, though, comes from combining databases with dplyr.
+Instead of writing SQL by hand you can use dplyr verbs on a database table and let R translate them into the appropriate SQL dialect behind the scenes:

 con <- dbConnect(RSQLite::SQLite(), here::here("data", "example.sqlite"))